Choosing eyeglasses is not easy, especially when you're confronted with a vast selection to choose from and you have no idea where to start!

 One great way to do this is by trying on virtual eyeglasses.

-I had great fun trying this out to demonstrate some of the tips for choosing eyeglasses above.
+I had fun trying it out to demonstrate some of the tips for choosing eyeglasses above.
 Take a look at the pictures and my comments below.

 My face shape is oblong.
 My facial features are more curved than angular.
 My style personality is primarily natural, then classic (with a creative bent).
 My scale is medium.
 My coloring is Warm Autumn (aka Warm and Muted).